-What do you do with all those gifted grapefruits when you’re not a big fan.
-Well recently I was gifted a few grapefruits, the local wholefood shop was giving away marmalade oranges and my lemon tree was dripping, so I thought it was time to make some old fashioned marmalade, just like my mum used to make.
+What do you do with all those gifted grapefruits when you’re not a big fan?
+Well, recently I was gifted a few grapefruits, the local wholefoods shop was giving away marmalade oranges and my lemon tree was dripping, so I thought it was time to follow an old-fashioned marmalade recipe, just like my mum used to make.

 Boil briskly until setting point is reached.
 (Check this by placing a spoonful in a saucer and place in freezer to cool down, then see if set.)

 Cool slightly then bottle.